Mike-B-123/startup/Startup-Service/notes.md

 - HTTPS = 443
 - SSH = 22
 **What does an HTTP status code in the range of 300/400/500 indicate?**
-- 300 = Multiple Choices redirection response status code indicates that the request has more than one possible response
+- 300 = Multiple Choices redirection response status code represnts request has more than one possible response
 - 400 = the server couldn't process the request because of a client error
 - 500 = Internal service error which means the program crashed **What does the HTTP header content-type allow you to do?**